vega-webrtc/vega-prime/README.md

 which is responsible for initiating and storing WebRTC connections between peers.

-The use-case driving Vega Prime as an abstraction is creating peer connections immediately after a user gives access to their camera and microphone to the browser.
+The use-case driving Vega Prime as an abstraction is in creating peer connections immediately after the user gives access to their camera and microphone to the browser.
 It achieves this by telling Vega Observatory to create and send `WebRTCSessionDescription`s (through `offer`s) to known peers when the initial call to the Vega Server has been accepted.

 ## Usage